approvals/ApprovalTests.cpp/doc/mdsource/Tutorial.source.md

 It will be located in the same directory as your tests.
 (This is [configurable](/doc/Configuration.md#using-sub-directories-for-approved-files)).

+## The ApprovalTests namespace

+In all other code examples in this site, have already included the code:

+snippet: using_namespace_approvaltests

+...
+So that code samples are simpler and easier to read.
+This is a recommended practice in your tests.

 ## Approving Objects

 The above example is a bit simplistic.
 Normally, you will want to test actual objects from your code base.
 To explore this, let's create an object called `LibraryBook`: